corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/cordapps/reissuing-states.md

 #### Possibility of other party reissuing the state

 If the issuing party is not a participant and issuer information is not included in state to be reissued, any party can reissue a state.
-Therefore, it is recommended to include issuer information inside the state.
+Therefore, R3 recommends to include issuer information inside the state.

 #### The issuing party is corrupted